Ethiopia: The Island of Africa

-A scenic flight to the Simien Mountains takes us into the realm of geladas, found only in the Ethiopian highlands We learn about them from primate researches and wander through spectacular scenery.
+A scenic flight to the Simien Mountains takes you into the realm of geladas, found only in the Ethiopian highlands Learn about them from primate researchers and wander through spectacular scenery.

 Flying to Lalibela, feast your eyes on UNESCO-listed rock-hewn churches before continuing to off-the-radar Gheralta region, home to thousands of mysterious cliff- and cave-carved sanctuaries.